-- Privacy protections for individuals, who will be able to trust that their personal data is handled fairly and transparently; - Convenience for individuals, who may choose to manage fewer passwords or accounts than they do today; - Efficiency for organizations, which will benefit from a reduction in paper-based and account management processes; - Ease-of-use, by automating identity solutions whenever possible and basing them on technology that is simple to operate; - Security, by making it more difficult for criminals to compromise online transactions: - Confidence that digital identities are adequately protected, thereby promoting the use of online services; - Innovation, by lowering the risk associated with sensitive services and by enabling service providers to develop or expand their online presence; and - Choice, as service providers offer individuals different-yet interoperable-identity credentials and media.
+- Ease-of-use, by automating identity solutions whenever possible and basing them on technology that is simple to operate; - Security, by making it more difficult for criminals to compromise online transactions; - Confidence that digital identities are adequately protected, thereby promoting the use of online services: - Innovation, by lowering the risk associated with sensitive services and by enabling service providers to develop or expand their online presence; and - Choice, as service providers offer individuals different-yet interoperable-identity credentials and media.

 The Strategy emphasizes that some parts of the Identity Ecosystem exist today but recognizes that there is still much work to be done.
-NIST has established a National Program Office (NPO) to lead the implementation of NSTIC, with a focus on promoting private sector involvement and engagement; supporting interagency collaboration and coordinating interagency efforts associated with achieving programmatic goals; building consensus on policy frameworks necessary to achieve the vision; identifying areas for the government to lead by example in developing and supporting the Identity Ecosystem, particularly in the Executive Branch's role as a provider and validator of key credentials and attributes; actively participating within and across relevant public- and private-sector forums; and assessing progress against the goals, objectives, and milestones of NSTIC.
+NIST has established a National Program Office (NPO) to lead the implementation of NSTIC, with a focus on promoting private sector involvement and engagement; supporting interagency collaboration and coordinating interagency efforts associated with achieving programmatic goals; building consensus on policy frameworks necessary to achieve the vision; identifying areas for the government to lead by example in developing and supporting the Identity Ecosystem, particularly in the Executive Branch's role as a provider and validator of key credentials and attributes; actively participating within and across relevant public- and private-sector fora; and assessing progress against the goals, objectives, and milestones of NSTIC.